breatheco-de/exercise-file-hierarchy-report/README.md

 1. The computer file system is a Tree.
 2. The DOM (Document Object Model) is a Tree.

-In this case, we will use the Tree Hierarchy concept to scan and browse thru a groupd of files in a computer.
+In this case, we will use the Tree Hierarchy concept to scan and browse through a group of files in a computer.

 # 💻 Installation